Social Justice Education

 What are we going to be doing at the retreat?

-All workshops and sessions will be facilitated by Barnard students and administrators who make up the BLUE Summit Leadership Team.
+All workshops and sessions will be facilitated by Barnard students and administrators who make up the FLOW Retreat Leadership Team.
 These activities will focus on identity exploration, intersectionality, personal growth and development, leadership skills, and ways to positively impact the Barnard community.
 Past retreats have included topics such as: exploring the Barnard student identity, developing a web of support as a leader, and a seminar which explores body image and self- esteem.
 There will also be time to get to know each other, play games, and hang out together!

 Will I have time to do homework or complete assignments?